Ralph P. Marash

 Years at First

 Ralph Marash is a Managing Director and Portfolio Manager.
 He draws on his nearly 40 years of investing experience to construct client portfolios.
 Depending upon each individual investor's needs, Ralph seeks reasonable growth, preservation of capital, or a combination of those two goals.
 Many of his clients have been with the firm for more than 20 years.
+Ralph works closely with Len Berman, Simon Porter, and Paul Patrick to provide a comprehensive solution set for clients.

-Prior to joining First Manhattan Co. in 1982, Ralph worked in child welfare—both directly with youth, as well as in administration and budgeting.
+Prior to joining First Manhattan in 1982, Ralph worked in child welfare—both directly with youth, as well as in administration and budgeting.
 He serves on the Board of Directors of Selfhelp Community Services Inc. and is a Founding Member of the Board of Directors of Seivah, an organization that advocates for—and serves people with—dementia, as well as their families.

 Ralph has been a lay leader for UJA-Federation for many years, serving on allocation committees that fund grants for health and social service programs in the New York metropolitan area and in Israel.
 In addition, he has produced four documentary films and a Jewish music CD.